rickhallett/three-sided-poke/README.md

 Warning: Can't perform a React state update on an unmounted component.
 This is a no-op, but it indicates a memory leak in your application.
 To fix, cancel all subscriptions and asynchronous tasks in a useEffect cleanup function.
 ```

+6. Index.tsx long page load times unless purely coming from cache.
+Ideally, I would like the time to implement pagination, but for now I provided a render limit input on the UI which defaults to a low enough number so as to give a good initial page loading time.
+It is debatable whether a user really needs a page with all the pokemon on at once anyway.
+This may be taking 'gotta catch them all' a little too seriously...

 ## Extra features

 - Pokemon images